SanliFaez/OS4Physicists/Lectures/Lecture4_OpenInnovation.md

 Beyond academia, open hardware has the potential to radically transform science, education, and society by facilitating collaborative innovation and democratizing access to technology.
 It can massively accelerate the transition of an invention into a useful product, and simultaneously reduce costs and promote sustainable practices.

+The collaborative skills needed for open projects are very close to those needed for thriving in high tech companies.
+These lessons are thus also useful for those who are choosing a conventional path in research and development.

 ## Vision of outcome
 + Based on the lecture, students are informed about open innovation as a method of knowledge transfer.
 They will also ellaborate on the potential use of their own research and scholarly work outside their discipline.
++ In the guest lecture, we will learn more about the organization of big collaborations in a high-tech company and the importance of regular communication and engagement with stakeholders for the successful implementation of new creative ideas.
 + During the assignment, students will create a measurement project of their own and document it with the goal of perfect reproducibility.
 These projects will be used as a resource for the reproducibility exercise on week 7 of the course.

 ## Embedding/community